isaac098098/euclides/dotfiles/.config/templates/latex/workflow.md

 # Neovim + vimtex notes workflow

 This assumes you have a generic notes folder in a convenient directory in order to access it faster.
 In my case, this folder is `$HOME/notes`.
 Use `ln -sf /long/path/to/notes/ /short/path/to/notes` to create a symbolic link, use `ln -l /path/to/folder` to check for any symbolic links and use `rm /path/to/symlink` to remove a symbolic link. *Note* that symbolic link creation acts like folder creation.
 Do always use absolute paths.
 I recommend doing this a day before starting classes.
-Make sure to copy `preamble.tex` and `bibliography.tex` to the `notes` directory.
+Make sure to copy `preamble.tex` and `bibliography.tex` to the physical `notes` directory, ussualy the semester directory.

 ## Create new notes
 1. Create and enter the desired lectures folder.
 Create a symbolic link if necessary.